Improved monogamy relations with concurrence of assistance and negativity of assistance for multiqubit W-class states: INTRODUCTION

 \section{INTRODUCTION}

-Quantum entanglement \cite{MAN,RPMK,FMA,KSS,HPB,HPBO,JIV,CYSG} is an essential feature of quantum mechanics.
-As one of the fundamental differences between quantum entanglement and classical correlations, a key property of entanglement is that a quantum system entangled with one of the subsystems limits its entanglement with the remaining subsystems.
-The monogamy relations characterize the distribution of quantum entanglement in multipartite systems.
-Monogamy property is also an essential feature allowing for security in quantum key distribution \cite{MP}.
+Quantum entanglement \cite{MAN,RPMK,FMA,KSS,HPB,HPBO,JIV,CYSG} is one of the most important features of quantum mechanics.
+It has the essential differences as for the quantum entanglement and classical correlations.
+Among them, monogamy inequality piays a important role, which characterizes a subsystem entangled with one of the subsystems limits its entanglement with the remaining subsystems.
+The monogamy inequality implies the relations, such as entanglement, the distribution of quantum correlation in multipartite systems.
+Monogamy property also do much help for security in quantum key distribution \cite{MP}.

 For a tripartite system $A$, $B$ and $C$, the authors \cite{ckw61052306} show that there is a trade-off between $A's$ entanglement with $B$ and its entanglement with $C$.
 In \cite{kw69022309}, the authors present a simple identity which captures the trade-off between entanglement and classical correlation, which can be used to derive rigorous monogamy relations.
 They also proved various monogamous trade-off relations for other entanglement measures and correlation measures.
 In \cite{tf96.220503}, the author proved the longstanding conjecture of Coffman, Kundu, and Wootters \cite{ckw61052306} that the distribution of bipartite quantum entanglement, measured by the tangle $\tau$, amongst $n$ qubits satisfies a tight inequality: $\tau{\rho_{A_1A_2}}+\tau{\rho_{A_1A_3}}+\cdots+\tau{\rho_{A_1A_n}}\leq \tau{\rho_{A_1|A_2\cdots A_n}}$, where $\tau{\rho_{A_1|A_2\cdots A_n}}$ denotes the bipartite quantum entanglement measured by the tangle under the bipartition $A_1$ and $A_2 A_3\cdots A_n$.